School of Whitewater Paddling

 The ACC has reserved the entire Turner Bend "Round the Bend" Campground for the weekend.
 Camping starting on Friday is free to all ACC Members.
 If you arrive before Friday you will need to check in with the Turner Bend Store and pay for camping.

 All participants, volunteers as well as those just there for the fellowship must check-in at the event entrance and have a signed waiver on file.
-Check-in should begin about 2:00 PM on Friday.
+Check-in should begin at about 2:00 PM on Friday.

+The facilities at the Round the Bend site include flush toilets porta-potties, flush toilets, and a great his and her shower house!!
 Fresh, potable water is located next to the pavilion.
 Campfires must be in designated fire pits.

 If this is not acceptable, you can always camp elsewhere in the area.